umpirsky/wisdom/README.md

 ## Installation

-The recommended way to install Twig Gettext Extractor is through [composer](http://getcomposer.org).
+The recommended way to install Wisdom is through [composer](http://getcomposer.org).

 ```json